Motivation

 • Adoption level: frequency of AI use, purposes of use, and subjective perception of AI (trust, utility, risk).

-• Utilization capability: depth of engagement — ability to prompt effectively, evaluate outputs critically, and deploy AI outputs for political purposes (narrative creation, petition drafting, social media content generation, organizing messages).
+• Utilization capability: depth of engagement, including the ability to prompt effectively, evaluate outputs critically, and deploy AI outputs for political purposes (narrative creation, petition drafting, social media content generation, organizing messages).

 The gap in utilization capability is likely more politically consequential than simple adoption frequency.
 A group that uses AI daily for entertainment is not equivalent to a group that uses it weekly for political content production.